501 STUDENT ATTENDANCE

 501.06 STUDENT TRANSFERS IN

-The superintendent shall determine the amount of credits to be transferred.
+The superintendent, or their appointee, will determine the amount of credits to be transferred.
 If the student has not previously attended an accredited school, it is within the superintendent's discretion to accept or reject credits or grades.

 The board may deny admission if the student is not willing to provide the board with the necessary information.